TRAVELIQWEB/infra-stacks/stacks/mongo-backup/README.md

 ### Per-Port Automatic Encrypted Daily & Monthly Backups → Zata (S3 Compatible)

-This system creates **fully isolated backup + restore flows per MongoDB port**, each with:
+This system creates **fully isolated backup flows per MongoDB port**, each with:

 * Its own backup directory
 * Its own config
 * Its own run script
-* Its own restore script
 * Its own bucket/folder
 * Its own retention policy